tokenring-ai/sandbox/README.md

 ### SandboxService

-The `SandboxService` manages multiple providers and tracks the active container.
+The `SandboxService` manages multiple providers and tracks the active container with label mapping.
 It implements `TokenRingService` for integration with agents.

 **Key Methods:**